howardmatari/firstproject-1/README.md

 Prerequisites
 No special hardware or software is required to use this web app.
 All you need is a modern browser.

+Running the tests
+Basic functionality testing to make sure search feature works and drop down menu is functional.

 Deployment
 modernmediamichael.github.io/firstproject/